-I had half a roast chicken and chips for £16 which was also delicious and juicy.
+I had half a roast chicken and chips for $16 which was also really tasty and juicy.
 The kids had a burger, schnitzel and sausage which varied in price but budget from $10 – $16 for most of those kinds of meals.
 Popcorn was $5.
 Pots of ice cream were $5 (the honeycomb was divine) and King of Cakes is my new favourite place – the jam doughnuts ($4.50) and flourless chocolate cakes ($6.50) were to die for. $4.50 would buy you a pretzel bigger than your head!

 German wine was $11 a glass (I particularly loved the sparkling) and a stein of beer was $13 (you buy a stein and cooler when you enter or in advance when you buy your ticket online).
 Bottles of soft drinks were $4.50.
 We took a couple of refillable water bottles for the kids.
 The security staff sniffed it when we entered the Showgrounds to make sure it was water not alcohol and let us keep it but I believe some people emptied theirs and refilled them inside the venue.

 It doesn’t matter if you don’t know the moves – you will learn them!
 Our 5yo thought the dancing was the best part of the day.
 If you don’t believe me, just take a look at the smile on her face in this video:

 She became a pro at the Fliegerlied by the end of the day (if you don’t think you know the song, search for it on YouTube and you will have heard of it!).
 They repeat the main songs through the day so as people get more used to them (and drink a little more beer) everyone gets more confident at joining the dance floor.